County authority accounts

 -Government and other grants not subject to return service

 -Financial expenditure/financial transactions

-The classification by type also includes types that are meant to specify transactions between county/municipalities and county/municipality associated companies and inter-municipal companies.
-The objective with these types is to consolidate between the purchase and sale internally between county/municipalities and municipal units with separate consolidated accounts.
+The classification by type also includes types that are meant to specify transactions between counties and county associated companies and inter-county companies.
+The objective with these types is to consolidate between the purchase and sale internally between counties and county units with separate consolidated accounts.

 Name: County authority accounts

 Topic: Public sector

 Data is published for all the counties including the average figures for county groups, and the country with and without Oslo.